RichardOgujawa/how-i-built-my-startup-as-a-solo-developer/README.md

 ## Some things I Learned in the course of doing this 👨🏾‍💻
 - OG Tags - which are tags used to control the display of a URL when shared on social media.
 [Learn more about OG Tags here](https://ahrefs.com/blog/open-graph-meta-tags/)
+- If you are writing a period of time, for example 5 minutes, you would need to prefix the datetime value with PT which stands for Period (P) and Time (T).
+This specifies that the period only consists of time and not a date.
+[More on how to use the time tag to represent durations in this article](https://stackoverflow.com/questions/51168022/what-does-pt-prefix-stand-for-in-duration)

+## Some questions I had based on the project
+- I made the attributes a definition list because to show that the unordered list is describing the attributes that he wanted to finalize his tech stack, [here](index.html/#finalize-tech-stack).
+Is this fine or should this have just been an unordered list?